Solicitor Website Design – web design advice for a legal practice

 8. Social – Integrate all your social platforms, your various publications, statement or comments, by linking your accounts to your website including LinkedIn, Facebook and Twitter.

 9. Blog – use your blog to post news about you, your legal services, your industry news or your activities in the community

 10. Security – ensure that your domain name and hosting is in your name on your business credit card

 Guideline on costs for a good solicitor website

-Professional Web Services for a Solicitor website – useful ballpark estimates below as a guideline only
+Professional Web Services for Website Design for Solicitors – useful ballpark estimates below as a guideline only.

 |CMS Content Management System||Y||Y||Y|